 Gran Canaria is the perfect destination if you enjoy hiking.
-There are so many hills and mountains on the island with stunning views.
+There are so many hills and mountains on the island with stunning views, so I recommend that you get some good hiking shoes from shoe hero.
 During my time here I had the opportunity to go on a few hikes so I’m going to share the best hikes in Gran Canaria with you now…

 1. Lighthouse at Puerto De Mogán